IvS-KULeuven/ComboCode/README.md

     - Automatic line selection based on available data and line listing
     - Databases for modeling output and easy parameter space searches
     - Interaction with a supercomputer clusters built into the databases
-    - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines
 * <b>Data</b>:
     - Management of data files associated with radio data, SEDs and spectroscopic data
     - Fitting routines for resolved emission lines
+    - Statistical analysis for samples and individual sources, and both resolved and unresolved emission lines

 ### How do I run ComboCode?
 <ol>
 <li>First you have to install the package itself.
 See instructions below.</li>
 <li>You will need the radiative-transfer codes to be able to run ComboCode to its fullest potential.
 For this you will
 have to contact the authors of the codes.</li>
-<li>Examples of how to run ComboCode will be added at a later time.</li>
+<li>Examples of how to run ComboCode are available in the <a href="https://github.com/IvS-KULeuven/ComboCode/blob/dev/Manual.md">Manual</a>.</li>
 <li>ComboCode folder structure:
 <ol>
 <li>cc -- Contains the Python modules.</li>